 WGA Caddie Academy

-In 2012, the WGA launched The Caddie Academy, providing a group of young women the opportunity to work at country clubs on Chicago's North Shore.
-In 2013, the Academy reunited, with its original group of girls, plus a new class – including three from California.
-For seven weeks, the 22 girls caddied daily at one of five clubs on the North Shore, while living in the Northwestern Evans Scholarship House in Evanston, Ill.
-The Academy allows the girls – who wouldn't otherwise have an opportunity to work at a golf course – a chance to experience the benefits of caddying, from learning life lessons to being around successful adults.
-One day, they will even become applicants for the Evans Scholarship.
+For seven weeks from June 22-Aug.
+9, the girls caddie daily at one of seven clubs – Conway Farms, The Glen Club, Glen View, Indian Hill, Onwentsia, North Shore and Westmoreland – on the North Shore, while living in the Northwestern Evans Scholarship House in Evanston, Ill.
+The Academy allows the girls, who wouldn’t otherwise have an opportunity to work at a golf course, a chance to experience the benefits of caddying, from learning life lessons to being around successful adults.
+Those who complete the program will become eligible to apply for the Evans Scholarship.

 This story first appeared in the Summer 2013 WGA Evans Scholars Magazine.
 View the original story.